matheming/MAGRRE/README.md

 # MAGRRE
-The repository includes all codes and results in paper2.
+The repository includes an open dataset, codes and results for simulations and realdata analysis in paper2.

-Three simulations and one realdata.